omricohen888-art/agalist-shopping-assistant/README.md

 ## 🛠️ AI-Augmented Workflow

-This project demonstrates a high-efficiency development cycle using AI-driven tools to accelerate delivery while maintaining code quality:
+This project demonstrates a high-efficiency development cycle using AI-driven tools:

 * **Lovable:** Used for rapid UI prototyping, component scaffolding, and initial logic generation.
 * **Cursor:** Employed as the primary IDE for advanced refactoring, TypeScript strict-typing optimization, and complex bug resolution.